pyinvoke/invoke/sites/docs/getting-started.rst

     If you prefer not to be implicit, you can instead explicitly give the ``depends_on`` kwarg: ``@task(depends_on=[clean])``.

-Details can be found in :ref:`how-tasks-run`.
+Details about the dependency system (including followup tasks and pre-execution checks) can be found in :ref:`how-tasks-run`.

 Creating namespaces